hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-packages.md

 #### Configuring

-In the `core/drivers/fabric-driver` folder, copy `.env.template` to `.env` and update `CONNECTION_PROFILE` to point to the connection profile of the fabric network (e.g. `<PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network1/peerOrganizations/org1.network1.com/connection-org1.json`)
+In the `core/drivers/fabric-driver` folder, copy `.env.template` to `.env` and update `CONNECTION_PROFILE` to point to the connection profile of the Fabric network (e.g. `<PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network1/peerOrganizations/org1.network1.com/connection-org1.json`)

 Configure `fabric-driver` for `network1` as follows:
 - Navigate to the `core/drivers/fabric-driver` folder.